clux/probes.hugo/content/post/2019-06-02-generic-kube-client.md

 There's just no good solution to this at the moment.
 You can't build a `Reflector<RoleBinding>`.
 Can you even do that in `client-go`?
 Do we have to `mod snowflake` for this?

 ## Help
 Going forward, further improvement is going to take [some help](https://github.com/clux/kube-rs/issues?q=is%3Aissue+is%3Aopen+label%3A%22help+wanted%22).
-We'll try to maintain this as best we can, but it's strictly best effort.
+Hopefully, it'll end up being useful to some.
+With some familiarity with rust, the generated [docs](https://clux.github.io/kube-rs/kube/api/index.html) + [examples](https://github.com/clux/kube-rs/tree/master/examples) should get you started.

-If you do use this, and you work in the open, [please let us link to your controllers for examples](https://github.com/clux/kube-rs/issues/12).
-If you are familiar with rust, the generated [docs](https://clux.github.io/kube-rs/kube/api/index.html) + [examples](https://github.com/clux/kube-rs/tree/master/examples) should get you started.
+Anyway, if you do end up using this, and you work in the open, [please let us link to your controllers for examples](https://github.com/clux/kube-rs/issues/12).

+</🐂💈>